OctopusDeploy/blog/blog/2020-05/building-trust-in-automated-db-deployments/index.md

 author: bob.walker@octopus.com
 visibility: public
 published: 2099-01-01
 metaImage:
 bannerImage:
 tags:
  - Engineering
  - Database Deployments
 ---

-When I started automating database deployments, I was afraid the tooling would drop a column or table when it shouldn't.
-I couldn't help but always wonder, did I have everything configured correctly?
-The core problem is I didn't include the necessary steps to build trust in my database deployment process.
+When I started automating database deployments, I was afraid the tooling would drop a column or table when it shouldn’t.
+I couldn’t help but always wonder, did I have everything configured correctly?
+The core problem is I didn’t include the necessary steps to build trust in my database deployment process.
 In this blog post, I walk through some techniques and configurations I used to help build that trust.

 !toc